tweag/cooked-validators/README.md

         quickcheck-dynamic
     ```
    In this case, we're running with `plutus-apps` at tag `v2021-11-05`.
-5. Run `cabal build all` and grab a coffee.
+6. Run `cabal build all` and grab a coffee.

+## Developer Tools and Environment

 ### Pre-commit Hooks and CI